12 Grant Writing Tips for Fine Artists

 It doesn’t get any more basic than that.
 You would be surprised how many simple spelling mistakes and grammatical errors show up on proposals, don’t do it.
 Read the proposal aloud, you will catch the grammatical mistakes more easily.

-If I have to assume you are doing something based on something you kinda sorta said somewhere in the grant in some section, I’m going to think you don’t quite know what you are doing.
-Plan out the details and then tell me the details.
-Every single sentence should be there to describe and tell me about the proposal and why you deserve funding.
+If I have to assume you are doing something based on something you kinda-sorta said somewhere in the grant in some section, I’m going to think you don’t quite know what you are doing.
+Plan out the details and then tell the reader the details.
+Every single sentence should be there to describe and tell the grant reviewer about the proposal and why you deserve funding.

 While the application will have your name plugged into the top of the proposal, once the reviewer scans through all the outcomes and statistical information, we will most likely forget your name.
 So when you begin the grant, introduce yourself.

-I noticed about a quarter of the grant proposals had clear and concise lists for action steps or major goals.
+I noticed about a quarter of the grant proposals had clear and concise lists for action steps, major goals, or budgets.
 This made it super clear to read.
 Consider if writing out a section of the grant works best or if a concise neat list delivers your material and concepts better.
+Review tip 8 if you are going to use a list in your proposal,

 10. No Repeats

 No use repeating yourself.
-When you repeat material, information, statements and tasks of your proposal, you are essentially eating up word space you can use to tell me other details and information about the project.
+When you repeat the content, information, statements, and tasks of your proposal, you are essentially eating up word space you can use to tell me other details and information about the project.
 If it was in there once and it was clear, the panelist read it.
 No use repeating yourself.

 11. Solidify as Many Details as Possible

-Solidify names of people, places or organizations who have already agreed to help or even dates of specific progress points in the project.
-It makes you seem very serious about the project and that you have many of the fine details planned.
+Solidify names of people, places, or organizations who have already agreed to help with seeing your project out.
+You can also include dates of specific progress points in the project.
+It illustrates your dedication to the project and that you have many of the fine details planned.
 Consider planning out as much as you possibly can so you can tell the grant panel all aspects of the project.
-It also makes you seem very organized and professional.

-If you are describing that you will be spending some of the budget on studio space.
-Insert a parenthesis into the written proposal and include the budget amount ($3000 for 1 year rent).
+If you are describing that you will be spending some of the budget on studio space I have used the technique where Insert a parenthesis into the written proposal and include the budget amount ($3000 for 1-year rent).
 You don’t want the reviewer to scroll down to the budget and surprise see that you are spending 2k on some equipment that you forgot to mention in the proposal.
-Keep your budget and your proposal parallel, combine as much budget into into the written proposal as you can.
+Keep your budget and your proposal parallel, combine as much budget into the written proposal as you can.